cvisionai/tator/doc/architecture.rst

    MetalLB
      The load balancer used in a bare metal deployment of kubernetes.
 The load balancer is configured via :term:`loadBalancerIp` to forward traffic seen at that IP to the internal software network of kubernetes.
-Advanced configuration of load balancing failovers is not covered in this tutorial.

    Job Server
      The job server is the kuberneters cluster that has :term:`Argo` installed to run asynchronous jobs for the tator deployment.
+Asynchronous work can include transcodes, GPU and/or CPU algorithms, report generation, and more.

    Argo
      An extension to kubernetes to define a new job type called a *workflow*.
      This allows for defining the execution of complex algorithms or routines across a series of pods based on the description.
-     `Argo <https://argoproj.github.io/projects/argo/>`_ is develoiped and
+     `Argo <https://argoproj.github.io/projects/argo/>`_ is developed and
      maintained by `Intuit <https://www.intuit.com/>`_.

    NGINX